cliffordfajardo/nodejs-syscalls/docs/improvements.md

+# Class exercise optimizations
+- have students work in pairs, talk out their approach and code

+-
 # refactor so its easy to go back and read clean modern code....fully self-contained examples with readme instructions for each folder